 Looking for accommodation in Lakka?
 Check out Villa Ermis for prices and availability!

-5. Walk to Lakka Lighthouse
+5. Lakka Lighthouse

 One km northwest of Lakka Bay stands the lighthouse of Paxos island built in 1825 in a different spot but was rebuilt in 1919.
 You can hike there on an easy dirt road or you can drive to its entrance.
 The stone building might be closed but the hike is worthwhile with great sea views.

-6. Check out the 2-Dome Church of Ypapantis
+6. Two-Dome Church of Ypapantis

 Traveling south of Lakka, in the lush green area of Grammateika, you will discover a rare church in Greece, one with a double dome, the Church of Ypapantis.
 It was built by the brothers Adam and Vasilis in 1601 and has a magnificent marble iconostasis, added in 1909.